mmyros/mmyros.github.io/_sources/resume.md

 - 3d design and printing
 - Personnel training
 - Project management, Kanban
+- US citizen
+### Soft
+- Self-guided learning and problem solving
+- Ability to evaluate timelines and plan ahead
+- Great at receiving and acting on critical feedback
+- Sensitivity to cultural differences
+- Demonstrated ability to lead a small team of scientists
+- Collaboration including teams inside and outside the organization
+- Technical writing for documentation and publications
 ## Coursework highlights
 - Summer school in computational neuroscience, Berkeley University
 - Summer school in computational neuroscience (COSMO), Northwestern University